charlottegiseleweil/ResilienceOfNutrition/README.md

 ```
 jupyter notebook
 ```

+This command should open a new window in your prefered browser.
+If it does not, copy and past the link displayed in your terminal into your browser.

 * **Data_exploration** - Used to explore the data distribution and the features, verify the aggregation assumption and categorize the GDP per capita.
 * **Model_training** - Used to train the model and run predictions on the future datasets.